AnnaHrunova/devsidekick/README.md

 2. Missing features or any result of miscommunication can be detected automatically and as fast as possible;
 3. Developer can get enough context to start or pick up a task;
 4. New team member onboarding process may be simplified;
-5. Significantly reduces time spent to investigate changes with unclear commit messages;
+5. Significantly reduces time spent for investigating changes with unclear commit messages;
-6. Significantly reduces time spent to clarifications regarding reason/author/time of done/undone changes.
+6. Significantly reduces time spent on clarifications regarding reason/author/time of done/undone changes.

 #### Future possible improvements/development
 1. Integrate with other Git systems (GitHub is used in MVP, but other Git systems like GitLab, Bitbucket, etc. may be integrated as well);